-On August 8, 2017, Iso acquired a 100% interest in 3 mineral claims constituting the 4,188 hectare Geiger Property in the Eastern Athabasca Basin of Saskatchewan from Cameco Corporation, Areva Resources Canada Inc. and JCU (Canada) Exploration Company, Limited in exchange for an aggregate of 1,000,000 common shares in the Company and a cash payment of \$100,000.
+On August 8, 2017, Iso acquired a 100% interest in three mineral claims constituting the 4,188 hectare Geiger Property in the Eastern Athabasca Basin of Saskatchewan from Cameco Corporation, AREVA Resources Canada Inc. and JCU (Canada) Exploration Company, Limited in exchange for an aggregate of 1,000,000 common shares in the Company and a cash payment of \$100,000.

-Geiger is located adjacent to the Wollaston-Mudjatik transition zone - a major crustal suture in the eastern Athabasca Basin.
-Sandstone cover at the Geiger property is relatively thin and ranges between 101 metres and 358 metres in previous drilling.
+The Geiger property is located adjacent to the Wollaston-Mudjatik transition zone - a major crustal suture in the eastern Athabasca Basin.
+Sandstone cover at the Geiger property is relatively thin and ranges between 101 metres and 358metres in previous drilling.
 A total of 56 historic drill holes have been completed at Geiger along 20 kilometres of graphitic conductors.
-High grade basement hosted uranium mineralization is present on the Geiger property and it will be the focus of Iso's exploration efforts.
+High grade basement hosted uranium mineralization is present on the Geiger property.
 Drill hole HL-50 intersected 2.74% U_3O_8 over 1.2 metres in the basement on the H11 South conductor.
 Follow-up efforts were focused primarily on locating mineralization at the sub-Athabasca unconformity.
 Consequently, opportunities for additional basement hosted mineralization proximal to HL-50 are considered excellent.
 Additionally, drill hole HL-48 intersected 0.18% U_3O_8 over 0.6 metres above the unconformity along the H11 North conductor.
 Numerous untested gaps up to 1,000 metres long are present on the majority of the conductors on the property.